 You must meet our character and medical requirements.

 You must be of good character.
-To establish this you will be required to undertake an 'enhanced' criminal records check from the Disclosure and Barring Service (DBS) through our service provider - GBGroup
+To establish this you will be required to undertake an 'enhanced' criminal records check from the Disclosure and Barring Service (DBS) through our authorised service provider.

 The Disclosure and Barring Service (DBS) has an online subscription service that lets applicants keep their DBS certificates up to date.